yodrew/darkroomretreat/manuscript/introduction.md

 - those who appreciate good arguments and reasonable tests thereof
 - those who suffer in any way---spiritually, mentally, emotionally, physically, socially, ecologically---and who need hope that their suffering is impermanent
 - self-experimenters
+- those who wish to understand why humanity is in such rough shape and what to do about it

 Darkroom retreating is for anyone to whom it makes sense and who feels moved to do it, whether to heal from acute illness or to simply see what it's like.
 Besides psychic illness, much physical illness is psychosomatic and therefore amenable to self-healing in darkness.